-A Nobel Process in a Digital Age
+A Noble Process in a Digital Age

 With platinum printing, noted for its beautiful luminosity and wide tonal scale, the absence of a binder layer allows very fine crystals of platinum to be embedded into the paper giving it a 3-dimensional appearance.
 Unrivaled by any other printing process, platinum, like gold, is a stable metal.
 A print can last for thousands of years.
 This process gives tones that range from cool blacks, neutral grays, to rich sepia browns.
 Paper choice is key.
 I use Arches Platine, a 100% cotton, watercolor paper with natural deckle edges, that has been made by the same mill in France since 1492.
 Contact printing means you need a negative the size of the image.
 Printing methods from the 19th century teamed with technology from the 21st make the best of both worlds.
 Once a negative is scanned into a computer it can then be enlarged and output as a high resolution negative printed on transparency material.
 The paper is first humidified in a humidifying chamber.
 This is a covered box with a suspended plastic grate that the paper lies on, above a bath of water.
 A sensitized solution of platinum and palladium metals are then hand brushed onto the humidified paper and left to dry in a light free box.
 It is then put into a vacuum frame which keeps the paper and negative tightly pressed together and exposed under a UV light source.
 Developer is then poured over the paper as the image appears.
 The print then goes through 3 successive clearing baths and a final archival clearing wash.
 It is then left on a glass plate to dry.